tomeshnet/meshstream/librerouter.md

 ## Sysupgrade
-Currently unable to flash stabley
+Currently unable to flash that will work beyond a single reboot.

 ## U-Boot

 This method seems to create a stable flash.
-It requires you to flash two seperate sections, the Kernel and the rootfs.
+It requires you to flash two separate sections, the Kernel and the rootfs.

 To use this method you must first prepare a computer/device that will hold the required files.
 Configure the computer as follows